jfuerst92/Small-UNIX-Shell/README.md

 # Small-UNIX-Shell
-This is a UNIX shell that can do basic shell functions, including navigating directories, running files, navigating directories etc.
+This is a UNIX shell that can do basic shell functions, including navigating directories, running files, etc.